Non-Surgical Gum Disease Therapy in Westport, CT

 Here at Advanced Dental of Westport, CT we prefer a conservative approach when treating periodontal disease.
 Except in cases of severe and advanced gum disease, we always recommend non-surgical gum disease therapy.

 Periodontal disease is a serious condition that presents itself when bacteria attacks the tissues below the gum line.
 The result is a serious inflammation that is characterized by swelling and bleeding of gum tissues, bad breath, and loose teeth, among others.
-Regular dental exams can help you catch gum disease while it’s still in its early stages.
+Regular oral exams can help you catch gum disease while it’s still in its early stages.

 Scaling and root planing is also better known as deep cleaning.
 Scaling is the removal of plaque, tartar, and bacteria from the tooth surface, both above and below the gum line.
 Root planing involves smoothing the tooth roots, a process that makes it harder for bacteria to adhere to the tooth surfaces.